AgResearch/seffs/README.md

 Default behaviour is to show all the user's own jobs from today.

+Various options ara available for filtering by job attributes.
+Of these, `-c` or `--comment` adds the job comment field to the output.
+To see all job comments without filtering, simply run with `-c ""`

 ## Installation

 Since this is an Elvish script it is best installed from its Nix flake.